Oct 4, 2018 - Ancestry

 The one thing that genetic testing won’t tell you is whether or not you are Latino or Hispanic.
 That’s because people from Latin America typically are a mix of European, African, and Native American ancestry.

-You might also find Middle Eastern, East Asian and Ashkenazi ancestry folded into your results.
-And as much as it is in the DNA, that rich mixture of ancestry is also embedded in the art, music, and food that make up Latino culture.
+You might also find Middle Eastern, East Asian, and Ashkenazi ancestry folded into your results.
+As much as it is in the DNA, that rich mixture of ancestry is also embedded in the art, music, and food that make up Latino culture.

 Puerto Rican DNA

-We are reminded of the history of the region because the DNA includes the signature of the Native American people’s who first populated the continent, as well as the Europeans — mostly from Iberia but from a mix of European countries — who settled here, and the Africans who were brought here as slaves.
-So for example, on average, people of Mexico have about 4 percent African ancestry, while for the average Puerto Rican the percentage is much higher.
+We are reminded of the history of the region because the DNA includes the signature of the Native American people who first populated the continent, as well as the Europeans — mainly from Iberia but from a mix of European countries — who settled here and the Africans who were brought here as slaves.
+So, for example, on average, people of Mexico have about 4 percent African ancestry, while for the average Puerto Rican, the percentage is much higher.

 This can be surprising for some Latinos who do DNA testing, or it can remind them of their history, as we’ve heard from 23andMe customers who have shared their stories with us.
 For Franciso Caravayo, whose family came from Puerto Rico and were deeply Catholic, testing helped uncover that his family descended from Conversos — Portuguese and Spanish Jews who fled to Latin America to escape persecution.